 The initial breeding plan was one of mating a select group of German Wolfspitzes with early Chow Chows, which did not have the same appearance as today’s Chows.
 The new breed was named ‘Wolf-Chow’.
 Later, in 1972 after some debate amongst the leading Wolf-Chow enthusiasts, Wipfel chose to include the Samoyed.
 Soon after, the breed was recognised by the German Kennel Club (VDH) and the FCI in 1973 and was renamed the Eurasier.

 There are now about 8,500 Eurasiers around the globe, mostly in Europe, and primarily in Germany, the country of origin.
 Being a fairly new introduction, the UK is only home to a relatively small number.

-For more detailed information on the history of the Eurasier please visit this site.
+For more detailed information on the history of the Eurasier (in German) please visit this site.